abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 Contents of this file are self-explanatory, we have essentially written the `./gradlew clean assembleDebug` command in this scenario file.

 ### Lets Begin
 Let's begin writing the Github action workflow now.
-We are going to create two jobs, one for base branch and one for PR head commit.
+We are going to create two jobs, one for the base branch and one for PR head commit.
 Here is exactly what we are going to do
 #### Job 1
 1. Setup Trigger
 2. Clone Repo with PR head commit